 Our instruction comes from the Bible, especially viewing the work of God in the lives of men and women during much of their lifetime.
 We can see God’s faithfulness to them and be confident in His faithfulness to us as well.
 He is the same God after all.

 I heard this several years ago, and it has stayed with me.

-When we look at life just with our own eyes, we become fearful, pessimistic, & negative.
+When we look at life just with our own eyes, we become fearful, pessimistic, and negative.
 We think, “Nothing’s going to work.
 I don’t know if I can get through this.”
-But, when we look at the Bible and begin to see how God empowered everyday people like you and I, the Holy Spirit takes the Word of God to strengthen us and give us courage that we didn’t know we had.
+But when we look at the Bible and begin to see how God empowered everyday people like you and I, the Holy Spirit takes the Word of God to strengthen us and give us courage that we did not know we had.
+(Steve Hixon)

 That is so true.
 God is the best teacher.

-- Count on God’s promise to give you hope—for today and for the future.
+#2.
+Count on God’s promise to give you hope.

-- Let that hope sustain you through the rough-and-tumble of real life.
+#3.
+Let that hope sustain you through the trials of life.

-Profiles of Perseverance Bible Study of Old Testament Men (download pdf)
+Profiles of Perseverance Bible Study of Old Testament Men (download a new version as pdf)